Bobloblawlobslawbomb/py-flashcards/README.md

 ## Features to be Added

-> 1. Rewrite functions to use other language csv files (Italian and Spanish)
-> 2. Add UI elements to support picking other languages
+> 1. Add UI elements to support picking other languages

 ### Known Bugs

-- presently when the program is run after 'words to learn' file is generated the first element of the list will be 'popped' (pop) off.
+- N/A

 ---